Engineers of Jihad

 Searching for an explanation, they tackle four general questions about extremism: Under which socioeconomic conditions do people join extremist groups?
 Does the profile of extremists reflect how they self-select into extremism or how groups recruit them?
 Does ideology matter in sorting who joins which group?
 Lastly, is there a mindset susceptible to certain types of extremism?

 Using rigorous methods and several new datasets, they explain the link between educational discipline and type of radicalism by looking at two key factors: the social mobility (or lack thereof) for engineers in the Muslim world, and a particular mindset seeking order and hierarchy that is found more frequently among engineers.
 Engineers' presence in some extremist groups and not others, the authors argue, is a proxy for individual traits that may account for the much larger question of selective recruitment to radical activism.

-Diego Gambetta is professor of social theory at the European University Institute, Florence, and official fellow of Nuffield College at the University of Oxford.
+Opening up markedly new perspectives on the motivations of political violence, Engineers of Jihad yields unexpected answers about the nature and emergence of extremism.Diego Gambetta is professor of social theory at the European University Institute, Florence, and official fellow of Nuffield College at the University of Oxford.
 His books include The Sicilian Mafia and Codes of the Underworld (Princeton).
 Steffen Hertog is associate professor of comparative politics at the London School of Economics.
 He is the author of Princes, Brokers, and Bureaucrats.